 The continuum of training was developed to increase the accessibility, consistency, safety, and effectiveness of physical activity and exercise programmes for frailer, older people.
 The original continuum comprised the PSI, CBE and SLM courses and was first piloted in Merton, Sutton and Wandsworth Health Authority and then run by East Midlands and Pennine Training through Leicester College.
 After 4 years, it became clear that in order to run these courses around the country and meet the need of PCTs and local health authorities, the training could not be delivered by a College, hence the set up of LLT.

-We are a non-profit making organisation and all out profit is reinvested back into updating and developing the courses and continuing professional development.
-Over the years LLT have developed more training courses (MMe, OEP, and the most recent, EfS) and have formed strong relationships with Universities, Skills Active, the Register of Exercise Professionals and the Chartered Society of Physiotherapy in order to ensure standards are kept high and there is a range of continuing professional development to support the continuum.
+We are a non-profit making organisation and all our profit is reinvested back into updating and developing the courses and continuing professional development.
+Over the years LLT have developed more training courses (MMe, OEP, EfS, SLMe, CTM) and continue to form strong working relationships with Universities, PD:Approval (now managing the endorsement of Skills Active), the Register of Exercise Professionals, AGILE, the Chartered Society of Physiotherapy and more recently Skills for Care.
+All this in order to ensure standards are kept high and there is a range of continuing professional development to support the continuum.
 We continue to strive towards courses that equip health, social care and exercise professionals to work towards national targets as well as contributing to promoting independence and quality of life.

 Building a strong network of specialist exercise provision